Average Number of Students

 International Baccalaureate Diploma Program courses offered: 26

-The Class of 2016 was offered $8.6 million in total scholarship offers based on academic merit, athletic abilities, and special talents.
-Notable awards for recent graduates include Morehead-Cain Scholar (UNC-Chapel Hill), college-sponsored National Merit Scholarship (Northeastern University), Chancellor's Science Scholar (UNC-Chapel Hill), and National Merit Hispanic Recognition Program.
+The Class of 2018 was offered $10.6 million in total scholarship offers based on academic merit, athletic abilities, and special talents.
+Notable awards for recent graduates include Morehead-Cain Scholar (UNC-Chapel Hill), college-sponsored National Merit Scholarship (Emory University), and an appointment to the United States Military Academy at West Point.
 Read our School Profile.

 The school fields 72 sports teams, for grades 7–12, with an average of 90 percent of our students participating in some form of organized athletics on the Middle School, junior varsity, or varsity level.
 We are a North Carolina Independent Schools Athletic Association (NCISAA) division 3A school, and we compete locally in the Charlotte Independent Schools Athletic Association (CISAA).